dkhor2003/Vulkan_Journey/Pong/README.md

+# Pong
-This program reproduces the very first video game introduced by Atari in 1972 called "Pong".
+This program reproduces the very first video game introduced by Atari in 1972 called "<a href="https://en.wikipedia.org/wiki/Pong">Pong</a>".
 Basically, there are two paddles and a ball.
 The ball will bounce around the window, and the user control the paddles using the keyboard button described in the "Interacting with the Program" section.

 A sample view of the program in action can be found in pong_screenshot.png